Amrita Nada Upanishad, 21st among the 108 Upanishads, forms part of Krishna Yajur Veda. It talks about two different ways of attaining salvation.

 Dhyana means Meditation.
 The yogi should meditate on Brahman by means of the letter ‘m’ devoid of the vowel.

 Pranayama is controlling of Prana.
-It is of three-fold.
+It is three-fold.
 Rechaka, Puraka, and Kumbhaka or Rucira.
 Rechaka is Expiration, Puraka is Inspiration and Kumbhaka is retention.
-Pranayama is the prolonged breath with reciting Gayatri mantra with Pranava (Om), Vyahrtis and Siras or the Crest of Gayatri.
+Pranayama is the prolonged breath reciting the Gayatri mantra with Pranava (Om), Vyahrtis, and Siras, or the Crest of Gayatri.

 Dharana means contemplation.
 Knowing his mind as full of desires, Yogi should merge it with his Atman or own Self and absorbed in the contemplation of Paramatman or Supreme Self is Dharana.

 Tarka means inference.
-Inference should not be against scriptures.
+Inference should not be against the scriptures.

 Tarka leads to Samadhi where the Self identifies itself as Supreme Self.
-In Samadhi, all are equal means Atman and Paramatman are same.
+In Samadhi, all are equal means Atman and Paramatman are the same.
+Thus ends Sadanga Yoga of Amrita Nada Upanishad